dreispalter/Genderblock-Origin/readme.md

 not process.

 ## Installation
-Take the .zip file from the releases tab, go to firefox, extensions, click on the little cogwheel, debug, "install temporary extension".
+Take the .zip file in the repositories root, go to firefox, extensions, click on the little cogwheel, debug, "install temporary extension".
 That is because I did not yet upload this to the mozilla store,